GRINDLEFORD PARISH COUNCIL

 A warm welcome to our website.

-Grindleford Parish Council is most grateful to John Mottershaw, a local resident, photographer and Parish Councillor himself, for the pro bono design of this website.
+Grindleford Parish Council is most grateful to John Mottershaw, a local resident, former Councillor and photographer for the original concept of this website.
 John has taken most of the photographs, including some of the portraits of Councillors.

 You might like to look at the Gallery below for views in and around Grindleford.

-An introduction to the council from Bob Wilson, Chairman
+An introduction to the council from Andrew Battarbee, Chairman

-The Parish Council exists to protect and serve the village and those who live in it, and its duties are …..continued
+The Parish Council exists to protect and serve the village and those who live in it, and I will do my very best to fulfil my duties as Chair over the next four years as well as I can.

 A word from Sarah Battarbee – Parish Clerk